 We did our best to proclaim Jesus until the end, acknowledging that bad things happened in his life, even that Jesus’s own followers momentarily denied him and contributed to his betrayal – but God still reconciled them to himself.
 We said that there was still hope, that God’s goodness triumphs over man’s mistakes and bad decisions.
 And I believe that.
 But can the people of Nosy Mitsio see that?
 Or did they see the opposite?
 I wish I knew.

 I n 2012, nearly six years ago, we began our preparations for initiating ministry on Nosy Mitsio.
 Five years ago we moved there as a family and prepared the way for our team.
-Over three years ago, our team arrived and we spent the next two years teaching and training them and leading them exhaustively.
+Over three years ago, our team of three more families and two single ladies arrived and we spent the next two years teaching and training them and leading them exhaustively.
 Nearly all left after those two years, but we still had hope for the future ministry as we still had one family returning to ministry together with us.
 We were just about to finally include a Malagasy teammate (to start growing our team again) and then the team ended.
 Not only did the team ministry end, but it collapsed spectacularly – it fell apart into a big heap of rubble that appears to have left more of a mess there than there was to begin with.

 What do we do with this?
 For us, I think nothing.
 I think there is nothing positive that we can do with this.
 All our years of exhausting effort appear to have been entirely wasted.
 All our hopes appear to have been dashed.

 But there is a phrase common to Christianity these days (who knows who coined it) that, “He wastes nothing.”
 It probably comes primarily from this verse in Romans 8:28